Difference Between 後で・後に・後は: Three Ways to Say “After” in Japanese

 Meaning and usage

-後で means “after” or “later”, indicating that one action will take place once another has been completed.
+後で means “after” or “later,” indicating that one action takes place after another has been completed.

-It corresponds to expressions such as “afterwards” or “later” and broadly matches English “later.”
+It corresponds to expressions such as “afterward” or “later,” and is roughly equivalent to the English word “later.”

 Register

-後で is commonly used in everyday spoken Japanese, both informal and neutral.
-It is often heard in ordinary conversation to indicate an action that will happen later (“I’ll do it afterwards / later”), and it is also common in everyday writing.
+後で is widely used in everyday spoken Japanese, whether informal or neutral.
+It frequently appears in daily conversations to indicate an action that will be done later (“I’ll do it later”), and is equally common in everyday writing.

 Examples